sircinnamon/Java/README.md

-# Java
+# Pairing
-Small java programs for personal use
+Java programs testing pairing functions used in computability theory